ubique-sec/cz-http-webs/README.md

-# non-https-cz-pages
+# cz-http-webs

-A list of Czech web pages without ssl certificate or pages downgradable to http.
+A list of Czech web pages without SSL.
+For lecturing purpopes I added a dork for more actual examples.